kfonsell/blue-beanie/README.md

 ## Levels Objectives
 1. Collect 3 keys, avoid the bats and open the door to proceed to next level.
 2. Collect 4 keys, avoid the bats and lava pool and open the door to proceed to next level.
-3. Collect 3 keys, avoid the two bats and walking monsters then open the door to proceed to next level [Under Development]
+3. Collect 3 keys, avoid the two bats and walking monsters then open the door to proceed to next level.
+4. Collect 4 keys, avoid the bats, walking monsters, and lava pool then go to the door to proceed to next level.
+[Under Development]
+5. Collect 5 keys, avoid those four bats and four walkings monster, in a bigger map with a lot of dangerous small lava pools.
+    - Go to the door to win the game!

 # Assets Authors